-After the reporting date the following dividends were proposed by the directors.
+After the reporting date the following dividends were determined by the Board.
 The dividends have not been provided for and there are no income tax consequences to the Company.

-Cents per share Total amount \$'000 Franked/ Unfranked Date of payment Final ordinary 40.0 4,704 Fully franked 5 September 2025 Special 10.0 1,176 Fully franked 5 September 2025 Total amount 5,880
+Final ordinary 40.0 4,704 Fully franked 5 September 2025 Special 10.0 1,176 Fully franked 5 September 2025 Total amount 5,880